Runners

 -

-On Saturday, 21 June 2026, you become part of something historic.
+On Sunday, 21 June 2026, you become part of something historic.
 The inaugural Parramatta Half Marathon will see 8,000 runners take to the streets, parks, and river foreshore paths of one of Australia's great cities.

 Organised by 180 Cadence and proudly supported by our host city, the City of Parramatta, this is more than a race.
 It is your chance to be a founding runner of the Parramatta Half Marathon